jhartford/DeepIV/README.rst

      :alt: Updates

 A package for counter factual prediction using deep instrument variable methods that builds on Keras.

+If you use this package in your research, please cite it as:

+@inproceedings{Hartford17,
+  author    = {Jason Hartford and
+               Greg Lewis and
+               Kevin Leyton-Brown and
+               Matt Taddy},
+  title     = {Deep IV: A Flexible Approach for Counterfactual Prediction}, booktitle = {Proceedings of the 34th International Conference on Machine Learning,
+               {ICML} 2017, Sydney, Australia, 6-11 August 2017},
+  pages     = {1--9},
+  year      = {2017}
+}

 * Free software: MIT license